papivot/pace-docs/PKS Workload Deployment using Helm.md

 In the next screen, select `Prometheus` as the datasource and click `Import`

-You will now be able to view that metrics that the Node Exporter is collecting from each of the worker nodes and sending it up to Prometheus and then Grafana is visualalizing the data.
+You will now be able to view that metrics that the Node Exporter is collecting from each of the worker nodes and sending it up to Prometheus and then Grafana is visualizing the data!!!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxODk3MTMyNSwxNTM2NjExMDA5LDE2OT
+eyJoaXN0b3J5IjpbMTYyMzU3NjU2MSwxNTM2NjExMDA5LDE2OT
 AyNTkxMjMsLTExNTQ4NDY5NjQsLTEzMDI3Mzg4OSw3NjExMzY0
 MzIsLTE4ODM4MTQ2ODMsOTMwODA2MDE1XX0=
 -->